Guidance on completion of a CPRD Research Data Governance (RDG) Application

 A list of covariates to be included in baseline tables and statistical models as potential confounding variables and effect modifiers should be stated, including the data source/s from which these will be derived.
 This would suggest that reasonable steps to control for confounding will be taken.

-Note that code sets must include numerical codes (Read/SNOMED-CT/CPRD Medcodes/ICD-10) and the text descriptors (Read term/ICD term).
+Note that code sets must include the actual codes (e.g., CPRD medical codes or product codes, Read/SNOMED-CT/ CD) and the text descriptors associated with the respective code e.g., the Read term associated with the Read code or ICD description for an ICD code.
 Code lists do not need to be finalised at the time of submission of the CPRD RDG application.

 Reviewer Assessment Criteria